bahrus/conditional-import/Proposal.md

 I've raised this issue to a fellow declarative web component colleague, who doesn't seem to think there's an issue here, when it comes to bundling.
 "Import maps handles that" with a grand hand waving gesture.
 Maybe that's right, but I have my doubts.
 Those doubts increased when I saw [this slide](https://docs.google.com/presentation/d/1nBxZI4X6hVFct5t4VFCJqc4_j92nZtAxWqXDCottUus/edit#slide=id.g21eae6777da_0_63).

 So I'm going to walk though, very slowly, and methodically, why I think the platform needs to provide a bit of a helping hand to bundlers, that import maps isn't enough.
 For my own benefit.
-My problem is I have not followed at all the approaches solutions like vite.js follow, so maybe they've found a way to overcome this issue (they don't seem to have raised a peep about it, so that increases my doubts that there's an issue).
+My problem is I have not followed at all the approaches solutions like vite.js and system.js follow, so maybe they've found a way to overcome this issue (they don't seem to have raised a peep about it, so that increases my doubts that there's an issue).

+1. Because script tags don't natively support exporting symbols, can't truly bundle in the HTML page.
+2.